carlosmrtzodev/api-articles/README.md

 ## 📄 Intro.

 <div align="center">
-API Rest Website with search products in Next.js with Tailwind. <br><br>
+Articles App in Next.js with Tailwind and using a API REST.. <br><br>
 </div>

 [![API Articles Banner](./public/banner.jpeg)]()